 Dustin Johnson enjoys a sponsorship from TaylorMade Golf and uses only TaylorMade clubs except for his Scotty Cameron prototype putter.
-Johnson uses the brand new TaylorMade M4 driver (10.5 degrees), 3 wood (17 degrees) and 5 wood (19 degrees).
+Johnson uses the brand new TaylorMade SIM driver, SIM Max 3 and 5 woods, and SIM Max Rescue iron.

 Johnson's Secrets to a Perfect Swing

 Dustin Johnson advises simplifying your swing to achieve an easily repeatable motion.
 He advises to eliminate three common unnecessary motions that can derail a swing.

 - The first is "throwing" your arms during the downswing.
 Rather than a controlled swing, players often lead with their arms.
 This motion requires that the golfer rotate their wrists perfectly on impact or risk a wild shot.
 Instead, Johnson recommends swinging your body in unison, insuring your arms don't jump ahead of the rest of your body.
 This makes timing much less of an issue and allows for a more consistent swing.